erdemire21/EasyQA/README.md

 **No datasets showing:**
 - Ensure your data files are in the `datasets/` folder
 - Check file permissions
-- Verify files are valid parquet format
+- Verify files are in a valid format (.parquet / .csv / .json / .xlsx)

 ### Debug Mode
 Run with debug logging: